oVirt/ovirt-site/source/release/4.4.5/index.md

+#### oVirt Engine Data Warehouse

+ - [BZ 1922645](https://bugzilla.redhat.com/1922645) **typo "Saterday" on VM resource usage dashboard panels.**

+ - [BZ 1898858](https://bugzilla.redhat.com/1898858) **[RFE] Add to the Variables the option to select one or more**

 #### Contributors

-38 people contributed to this release:
+41 people contributed to this release:

 	Ahmad Khiet (Contributed to: ovirt-engine)
 	Ales Musil (Contributed to: ovirt-release, vdsm)
 	Amit Bawer (Contributed to: vdsm)
 	Arik Hadas (Contributed to: ovirt-engine)
 	Artur Socha (Contributed to: ovirt-engine, ovirt-engine-wildfly)
-	Asaf Rachmani (Contributed to: imgbased, ovirt-ansible-collection)
-	Aviv Litman (Contributed to: ovirt-dwh)
+	Asaf Rachmani (Contributed to: imgbased, ovirt-ansible-collection, ovirt-hosted-engine-ha) Aviv Litman (Contributed to: ovirt-dwh)
 	Aviv Turgeman (Contributed to: cockpit-ovirt, ovirt-engine-nodejs-modules)
+	Ben Amsalem (Contributed to: ovirt-engine)
 	Benny Zlotnik (Contributed to: ovirt-engine)
 	Dana Elfassy (Contributed to: ovirt-engine)
 	Eitan Raviv (Contributed to: ovirt-engine)
 	Eli Mesika (Contributed to: ovirt-engine)
+	Evgeny Slutsky (Contributed to: ovirt-engine)
 	Eyal Shenitzky (Contributed to: ovirt-engine, vdsm)
 	Jean-Louis Dupond (Contributed to: ovirt-engine, vdsm)
 	Lev Veyde (Contributed to: ovirt-engine, ovirt-release)
-	Liran Rotenberg (Contributed to: ovirt-engine)
+	Liran Rotenberg (Contributed to: ovirt-engine, vdsm)
 	Lucia Jelinkova (Contributed to: ovirt-engine)
 	Marcin Sobczyk (Contributed to: vdsm)
 	Martin Nečas (Contributed to: ovirt-ansible-collection)